Girish Tiwari

-Girish Tiwari "Girda" (10 September 1945 – 22 August 2010) was a scriptwriter, director, lyricist, singer, poet, organic culturist, literary writer, and social activist in Uttarakhand, India.
+Girish Tiwari "Girda" (10 September 1945 – 22 August 2010) was an Indian scriptwriter, director, lyricist, singer, poet, literary writer, and social activist from Uttarakhand, India.
+He is well-known for composing various poems and songs that were used in the Uttarakhand Statehood Movement.

 Early life

 Born on 10 September 1945 in the village of Jyoli near Hawalbag in Almora District of Uttarakhand, he attended school at the Government Inter College in Almora and later schooling at Nainital.
 After meeting renowned lyricist and writer Late Brijendra Lal Sah, he realized his potential for creativity.

 At the age of twenty-one, Girda met social activists at Lakheempur Khiri and got influenced by their work in the society.
 These meetings at such a tender age changed the life path of Girda and made him a creative writer and a social activist.
 He has been associated with the famed Chipko Movement and later with the Uttarakhand Andolan.

+Girda left Almora for Lucknow in the 60s where he survived on odd jobs.
+Two prominent theories for his departure have emerged since then.
+The first is an account presented by writer Navin Joshi who theories Girda left Almora after suffering heartbreak from an unrequited love.

+The more likely theory however points to more reformative motivations.
+In the 60s Girda tied a Hudka to his neck and would play the instrument in public.
+The Hudka was a symbol of caste divide and was played exclusively by specific Schedule Caste groups which were deemed untouchable.
+Tiwari was a Brahmin and him playing the hudka challenges caste hierarchy.